top of page

 Understanding Both Sides' Interests

-Uncovering and understanding interests — both yours and theirs — is perhaps the most crucial skill in principled negotiation.
+The most important skill in principled negotiation is uncovering and understanding both sides' interests.
 Positions are what people say they want; interests are why they want it.
-Behind opposed positions often lie compatible interests.

-Ask probing "why" questions to identify interests: "What's your basic concern here?"
+To identify interests, ask probing "why" questions: "What's your basic concern here?"
 Listen actively and paraphrase what you hear to confirm understanding: "Did I understand correctly that your main worry is...?"
-Remember that each side has multiple interests that may vary in importance and that different individuals within the same organization may have different priorities.

 Inventing Options for Mutual Gain

-Actively search for items that are low-cost to you but high-value to the other side and vice versa.
+Look for items that are low-cost to you but high-value to the other side and vice versa.
 These asymmetries create the chance to trade.
 For example, public recognition might cost you nothing but be tremendously valuable to your counterpart, while technical support might be easy for you to provide but critical to their implementation success.

 Other differences that create opportunities to trade include:

-Different valuations of time (one side might care more about immediate delivery while the other prioritizes long-term stability)
+• Different valuations of time (one side might care more about immediate delivery while the other prioritizes long-term stability)

-Different risk assessments (one might prefer guaranteed smaller gains while the other welcomes the possibility of larger but uncertain returns)
+• Different risk assessments (one might prefer guaranteed smaller gains while the other welcomes the possibility of larger but uncertain returns)

-Different forecasts about future conditions (opening the door to contingent agreements)
+• Different forecasts about future conditions (opening the door to contingent agreements)

 Working with Power Dynamics